ayberkdikcinar/devops-soup/aws/compute/cheatsheet.md

 - You can run it for almost everything.
 Just upload your code and left the rest to the aws Lambda.
 - You can set them for automatic runs or you can call them from your application.
 - Lambda functions can be configured to run up to 15 minutes per execution.
+- Lambda functions are stateless, with no affinity to the underlying infrastructure.

 ## Function